Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 Conclusions are important for almost all academic writing pieces as they allow you to tie all loose ends and reinforce your ideas.

-Now, most of you must be thinking, “Do we need to reinforce our opinions on our readers?”
+Now, most of you must be thinking, “Do we need to reinforce our opinions on our readers when we are going through how to write a reflection paper?”
 The answer is “No”; we don’t necessarily need to impose our opinion.

-But writing an impacting conclusion that makes your reader consider your opinion on a topic is crucial.
+But writing an impacting conclusion of a semester reflection essay that makes your reader consider your opinion on a topic is crucial.

 Reflective Conclusions